 Denver office opens, with the acquisition of Denver-based Steese Evans & Frankel P.C.

-John Beulick is elected to the role of managing partner.
+John Beulick (pictured) is elected to the role of managing partner.
 After almost a decade as managing partner, Michael Chivell is elected chairman.

 Karrie Clinkinbeard appointed as the first woman to serve in the role of Office Managing Attorney – Kansas City, Missouri.

 AT’s Professional Advancement of Women (PAW) resource group is rebranded as the Women’s Inclusion Network (WIN).

 Armstrong Teasdale expands to the East Coast with the opening of its Philadelphia office.

 David Braswell is elected managing partner of the firm.

 New York office opens with one of the largest real estate practices focusing on cooperative/condominium law in the city.
 Since 2019, the office has grown to include prominent lawyers in the corporate, white-collar criminal defense, commercial finance and bankruptcy, and intellectual property areas, among others.